With over 190,000,000 visitors going to Twitter each month, you would be silly not to leverage it. But you already know that…

 Even more interesting is to look at the number of favorites and retweets.
 Images tend to get 128% more retweets than videos, but videos get favorited 49% more than images.

-From a branding standpoint, it’s easier and quicker to make images, so I recommend that you focus your time on image creation over videos.
+From a branding standpoint, it’s easier and quicker to make images, so we recommend that you focus your time on image creation over videos.

-The other thing that I learned when analyzing images is that 62% were humor-based, while 38% were other types.
+The other thing that we learned when analyzing images is that 62% were humor-based, while 38% were other types.

 If you want to maximize your branding efforts, you’ll have to come up with creative ways to infuse your corporate brand with humor.
 For example, this would be a great image to share potentially on Twitter if your company was KitKat: